Randle, Davis push Pelicans past Mavericks 132-106

-Anthony Davis had 27 points, a career-high nine assists and five blocks despite twisting his ankle and briefly leaving the court for treatment after stepping on Dorian Finney-Smith's foot.
+Davis also scored 27 points to go with a career-high nine assists, five blocks and four rebounds - nine below his average - despite twisting his ankle and briefly leaving the court for treatment after stepping on Dorian Finney-Smith's foot in the third quarter.

+Davis said his ankle felt "great" after the game, and credited his spike in assists to the Pelicans finding a good rhythm by the end of the first quarter and sustaining it until the end.

+"Guys are making shots and a lot of guys are playing with confidence and not afraid to take shots," Davis said after New Orleans shot 55.4 percent (51-of-92) overall and an even better 58.6 percent (17-of-29) from 3-point range.
+"When guys are going to double-team me, once I get the ball in my hands, I've just got to make the right reads."

 Jrue Holiday had 17 points and four steals for New Orleans, which largely controlled the contest while winning for just the third time in nine games.